arneish/CUDA-PCA-jacobi/README.md

 # Declaration
 - This programming assignment was undertaken by the owner as a part of lab requirements in the course COL380: Introduction to Parallel Programming and Distributed Computer (Sem-II, 2018-19) (instructor Prof. Subodh V. Sharma) at Indian Institute of Technology (IIT), Delhi in March 2019.
 - The problem statement is included.
-The following sections describe the how to use the codes.
+The following sections describe the assignment submission requirements and how to use the starter codes.

-# col380_lab3_suite
+# STARTER CODES & PROBLEM STATEMENTS: col380_lab3_suite
-Problem Statement: Implement Principal Component Analysis with Singular Vector Decomposition in CUDA
+- Problem Statement: Implement Principal Component Analysis with Singular Vector Decomposition in CUDA
+- Cloned from: github.com/dvynjli/col380_lab3_suite/

 ## Directories and files
 `testcase/`: contains python script `gen_testcase.py` for sample testcase generation